Natural Solutions for Motion Sickness, Dizziness, and Nausea

 Peppermint and ginger help with an occasional upset stomach and nausea.
 It's usually one or the other that helps the most, depending on if you're hot-natured (use mint) or cold-natured (use ginger).

-Other Chinese herbs help with "sedating the Liver," which is related to dizziness.
+Other Chinese herbs help with relaxing the Liver.
 For this, I use herbs like Schisandra or Rehmannia.
+Both support the adrenal function ("Kidney" in TCM), which is the "mother" of the Liver.

 Another helpful "herb" (not an herb but homeopathic formula), is Hyland’s motion sickness homeopathic remedy (either it works or it doesn’t, depending on your body’s constitution).